onflow/kitty-items/kitty-items-js/README.md

 ### Start the Event Worker

-The event worker script will help us capture events coming from Flow and save them in the events database we started using `docker-compose`, making those evenbts available to consumers of our RESTful API.
+The event worker script will help us capture events coming from Flow and save them in the events database we started using `docker-compose`, making those events available to consumers of our RESTful API.

 ```
 npm run workers:dev